EzeChinedumUchenna/terraform-AzureLinuxVM-NSG-RT-PIP/README.md

-# Building an Nginx webserver on Azure using Terraform
+# Building an Nginx webserver on Azure with Autoshutdown using Terraform

 Here will automated the creation of an Nginx web server on Azure using Terraform as an Infrastructure as Code (IaC) tool.